-Last year the Trump administration said it would not renew TPS protections for citizens of Sudan, Nicaragua, Haiti, and El Salvador, after granting them a final 18-month extension.
-By May 6 the government will also decide whether Hondurans will be able to renew their status.
+Last year, the Trump administration said it would not renew TPS protections for citizens of Sudan, Nicaragua, Haiti, and El Salvador, after granting them a final 18-month extension.
+By May 6, the U.S. government will also decide whether Hondurans will be able to renew their status.
 This raises the question: What happens if TPS expires for these countries?

 What is Temporary Protected Status?

 A specific country can be designated for TPS by the United States Secretary of Homeland Security.
-Under TPS, a country is deemed not safe enough for its nationals - that are currently located in the U.S. - to return to their home country.
+Under TPS, a country is deemed not safe enough for its nationals, who are currently located in the U.S., to return to their home country.
 This designation can be based on events such as civil war or natural disasters.
 Individuals being approved for TPS are able to remain in the U.S. legally, and obtain an Employment Authorization Document (EAD) card.